stanleyedward/high_performance_neural_nets/README.md

 ```

 ### notes
+- for the last layer use mm2 kernel
 - 1d relu is faster than 2d relu
 - for smem tiling tile_dim has to be a multiple of M, N, K